 *Note: The primary care and other selected concentrations in the Master’s program are highly competitive.
 Additional admission requirements and a higher GPA may be required for these concentrations.

-Accelerated Graduate (N.A.S.) (on hold)
+Accelerated Graduate (NAS) (on hold)

 Registered nurses who have earned an Associate of Science Degree in nursing, but do not have a bachelor’s degree are also eligible for admission to the Master’s degree program.
 Students complete 15 credit hours of coursework in the baccalaureate degree program before applying to the Graduate major.